-But amidst all the excitement of getting ready for the adventure ahead, it’s safe to say that insuring valuables isn’t the top priority.
-In fact, our research shows that more than a quarter (27%) of students have no cover for their belongings.
+As research suggests 1 amidst all the excitement of getting ready for the adventure ahead, insuring valuables isn’t necessarily the top priority.

 Louise Colley, Customer Director for Aviva, says “It’s quite easy to underestimate the value of student belongings.
 Laptops, tablets and phones are now ‘must-haves’ for the majority of people at university, so very quickly there can be thousands of pounds of possessions in one room.
 If they’re not insured, it can be a real headache - both emotionally and financially - if the worst happens.”